Save Up All Your Tears: Cher version

 In 1991, American singer and actress Cher released a cover of the song as the second US and third European single from her 20th album, Love Hurts (1991).
 While Beck was the only artist to take the song top ten, Cher's version of the song did the best in the US and the UK, cracking the top 40 to peak at #37 in both markets.

 Critical reception

 Joseph McCombs from AllMusic highlighted the song and called it "pleasantly melodic."
-Larry Flick from Billboard commented, "Rousing, guitar-driven pop/rocker should have ushered in media icon's current Love Hurts opus.
+Larry Flick from Billboard magazine commented, "Rousing, guitar-driven pop/rocker should have ushered in media icon's current Love Hurts opus.
 Song's unshakable hook and Cher's aggressive vocal are a perfect top 40 radio marriage.
 Sounds like a well-deserved smash."
 A reviewer from Cashbox wrote, "The ever-cosmetically changing Cher, belts out this single of her confidence in an ex-lover's fate of crying over dumping her.
 It wouldn't be surprising if he just didn't recognize her.
 With her hair now red, and freshly inflated lips, if it hadn't been for the tattoos and her name on the single, I wouldn't have recognized her either.
 The voice though, is easily recognizable, vintage Cher all the way."